Samuel W. Pennypacker: Biography

 During his time in office, Pennypacker made his home in Schwenksville at Pennypacker Mills, a 170 acre farm and mansion that eight generations of Pennypackers lived in before it was eventually donated to Montgomery County and is now a historic park.
 He also used Moore Hall as a summer home.

 Pennypacker was later president of the Historical Society of Pennsylvania, a trustee of the University of Pennsylvania and held positions of honor in various German and Netherlandish societies.
 As president of the Historical Society of Pennsylvania, he wrote extensively.
+He was a founding member of the Philobiblon Club of Philadelphia in 1893.
 Amongst his publications was a history of the Phoenixville area, Annals of Phoenixville and Its Vicinity: From the Settlement to the Year 1871.
 He had a collection of over 10,000 items pertaining to Pennsylvania history.
 In 1915, he was appointed chairman of the Public Service Commission of Pennsylvania, which office he held until his death.

 He married Virginia Earl Broomall in 1870.
 They had four children.
 He died at Pennypacker Mills, aged 73, and was buried in Morris Cemetery, Phoenixville.
-Pennypacker Hall at the Penn State University Park campus is named for him, as is the Samuel W. Pennypacker School at Philadelphia.
+Pennypacker Hall at the Penn State University Park campus is named for him, as is the Samuel W. Pennypacker School in Philadelphia.